Akhil-Sangaonkar/akhil-sangaonkar/README.md

 💼 Data Scientist | ML Engineer | Photographer

-Hi, I'm Akhil Sangaonkar — a Data Scientist, ML Engineer, and Photographer with an M.Tech in Aerospace Engineering from IIT Madras and an MSc in Computational Statistics & Machine Learning from UCL.
+Hi, I'm Akhil Sangaonkar — a Data Scientist, ML Engineer and Photographer with an M.Tech in Aerospace Engineering from IIT Madras and an MSc in Computational Statistics & Machine Learning from UCL.
 I combine data science expertise with a passion for landscape photography to tell stories through numbers and images.

 ---